Marketing disclosure: I may receive a fee if you use products and services linked on this page.

 Why does the IRS Send CP2000 notices?

 If you receive a CP2000 letter from the IRS, it means your tax return did not match the information reported to the IRS by third parties.
 The most common situation is that you either forgot a W-2 or 1099 or did not enter the same amount as shown on the form.
+A backdoor Roth conversion can also sometimes trigger a CP2000 notice.

 The IRS is not asking you to amend your return.
 It has already made changes.
 The notice will detail the exact amount of the change and the source of the IRS’s information.